JuliaDataScience/JuliaDataScience/contents/julia_101.md

 #### Multiple Return Values {#sec:function_multiple}

-Sometimes a function can return more than a single return value.
+A function can, also, return two or more values.
 See the new function `add_multiply()` below:

 ```jl